xitu/gold-miner/TODO1/automated-feature-engineering-in-python.md

 > * 译者：
 > * 校对者：

-# Automated Feature Engineering in Python
+# Python 中的自动特征工程

-## How to automatically create machine learning features
+## 如何自动化地创建机器学习特征

 ![](https://cdn-images-1.medium.com/max/1000/1*lg3OxWVYDsJFN-snBY7M5w.jpeg)

 Machine learning is increasingly moving from hand-designed models to automatically optimized pipelines using tools such as [H20](http://docs.h2o.ai/h2o/latest-stable/h2o-docs/automl.html), [TPOT](https://epistasislab.github.io/tpot/), and [auto-sklearn](https://automl.github.io/auto-sklearn/stable/).
 These libraries, along with methods such as [random search](http://www.jmlr.org/papers/volume13/bergstra12a/bergstra12a.pdf), aim to simplify the model selection and tuning parts of machine learning by finding the best model for a dataset with little to no manual intervention.
-However, feature engineering, an [arguably more valuable aspect](https://www.featurelabs.com/blog/secret-to-data-science-success/) of the machine learning pipeline, remains almost entirely a human labor.
+However, feature engineering, an [arguably more valuable aspect](https://www.featurelabs.com/blog/secret-to-data-science-success/) of the machine learning pipeline, remains almost entirely a human labor.机器学习正在利用诸如 [H20](http://docs.h2o.ai/h2o/latest-stable/h2o-docs/automl.html), [TPOT](https://epistasislab.github.io/tpot/) 和 [auto-sklearn](https://automl.github.io/auto-sklearn/stable/) 等工具越来越多地从手工设计模型向自动化优化管道迁移。

 [Feature engineering](https://en.wikipedia.org/wiki/Feature_engineering), also known as feature creation, is the process of constructing new features from existing data to train a machine learning model.
 This step can be more important than the actual model used because a machine learning algorithm only learns from the data we give it, and creating features that are relevant to a task is absolutely crucial (see the excellent paper [“A Few Useful Things to Know about Machine Learning”](https://homes.cs.washington.edu/~pedrod/papers/cacm12.pdf)).